 Issuer Cost Structure

 Running a card portfolio is expensive.
-The main cost categories:
+The main cost categories, ordered by typical impact:

 Cost of funds — the bank borrows money (deposits, wholesale funding) to lend to cardholders.
 Cost of funds is the floor below which no card can be profitable.